If you perform a standard Internet search for your topic, it may be difficult to find anything usable.

 Another useful feature of Google is the Google Scholar search engine.
 This is designed specifically to search for scholarly literature.
 Not all the results will be available online, however.
 Results may include citations to works that are not online, or items from databases that Unitec does not subscribe to.

 Don’t restrict yourself to Google if you can’t find what you want there.
 No two search engines work the same way, so it is always a good idea to try the same search in different places.
-There is a list of useful search engines on the library’s Internet Search Engines page.

 The Internet is a valuable source of official documents – the sites of government and international agencies will frequently contain their official policies and copies of their research reports.
 Google should take you straight to the homepage of any organisation you search for.